NehalH/HomeGrown/README.md

 ## Description

-HomeGrown is a mobile application that connects local farmers with potential buyers, providing a platform for buying and selling locally grown produce and homemade products.
-The app aims to promote sustainable farming practices, support local communities, and enable consumers to access fresh and high-quality agricultural products directly from the farmers.
+HomeGrown is a mobile application that promotes organic farming, serves as a source of income for farmers, and encourages people to engage in farming by utilizing small available spaces in their gardens or balconies.
+Our target users are individuals interested in purchasing fresh produce directly from local farmers, as well as those seeking a convenient way to sell their products.

+The app offers several benefits, including the promotion of sustainable and organic farming practices, which are better for the environment and consumers' health.
+It provides a reliable source of income for local farmers, thereby supporting the local economy.
+Additionally, it encourages more people to embrace farming by making it accessible and easy, even in small spaces.
 ## Features

 - User registration and login